All Episodes

 Kofefe.

-Sorry, I like Kof Chafi.
+Sorry, I like coffee.

-The bizarre tweet last night, Kfefei.
+The bizarre tweet last night, Kerfefe.

 Why is it important?

-Everyone's you know, that was an interesting moment in history.
+You know, that was an interesting moment in history.

 All around the world.

-Navy corpsman, Christian Bashar.
+Navy corpsman Christian Bashar.

 And lying on a gurney aboard the USNS Comfort.